 Copy the screen context inside the rectangle with top-left corner at

-and a height of
+(x, y), a width of w and a height of

-to the 2D-array A
+h to the 2D-array A.

 A

-and y
+x and y

 w